Laboratory Ovens

 Frequently Asked Questions

-What is the difference between a natural convection and a forced convection oven?
+What is the difference between a natural-convection oven and a forced-convection oven?

 What is a vacuum oven used for in the laboratory?

-What temperature range do JP Selecta ovens handle?
+What temperature range do JP Selecta ovens cover?

 What is a muffle furnace and what is it used for?